Multi-View Symbolic Regression: Scientific application

 \section{Scientific application}

-In this section we apply \mv\ to real experimental datasets coming from 3 scientific fields, namely chemistry, finance and astrophysics.
-Such problems represent significantly harder challenge for SR algorithms as the data generally have no absolute ``correct'' generative model, is irregularly sampled and display non-Gaussian noise.
-However it constitute perfect testing grounds for \mv, since one cannot know \textit{a priori} if examples provide display the full or partial behavior of the best parametric model.
+In this section we apply \mv\ to real experimental datasets coming from three scientific fields, namely chemistry, finance, and astrophysics.
+Such problems represent a significantly harder challenge for SR algorithms as the data generally have no absolute ``correct'' generative model, are irregularly sampled and display non-Gaussian noise.
+However, it constitutes perfect testing grounds for \mv, since one cannot know \textit{a priori} if examples provide display the full or partial behavior of the best parametric model.
 Therefore, in such cases, the most conservative approach is to always use \mv\ in order to build general laws.